xamarin/dev-days-labs/HandsOnLab/README.md

 ## Details

 Now, let's do some navigation and display some Details.
-Let's upen up the code behind for **SpeakersPage.xaml** called **SpeakersPage.xaml.cs**.
+Let's open up the code-behind for **SpeakersPage.xaml** called **SpeakersPage.xaml.cs**.

 ### ItemSelected Event

-In the code behind you will find the setup for the SpeakersViewModel.
-Under **BindingContext = vm;**, let's add an event to the **ListViewSpeakers** to get notified when an item is selected
+In the code-behind you will find the setup for the SpeakersViewModel.
+Under **BindingContext = vm;**, let's add an event to the **ListViewSpeakers** to get notified when an item is selected:

 ```csharp
 ListViewSpeakers.ItemSelected += ListViewSpeakers_ItemSelected;
 ```

-Let's create and fill in this method and navigate to the DetailsPage.
+Implement this method so it navigates to the DetailsPage:

 ```csharp
 private async void ListViewSpeakers_ItemSelected(object sender, SelectedItemChangedEventArgs e)